double-great/accessibility-scan-action/README.md

 - `inputUrls`: Additional URLs to scan, seperated by a comma.

-- `snapshot`: Take a screenshot of each page scanned and upload to artifact.
+- `snapshot`: Take a screenshot of each page scanned.
 <!-- END GENERATED DOCUMENTATION -->